2025 Australian Mental Health Prize

-The 2024 Australian Mental Health Prize winners were presented by the Hon.
-Emma McBride MP, Assistant Minister for Mental Health and Suicide Prevention and the Hon.
-Rose Jackson MLC Minister for Mental Health.
-The 2024 winners are:
+The 2025 Australian Mental Health Prize winners were presented by the Hon.
+Emma McBride MP, Assistant Minister for Mental Health and Suicide Prevention.

-Professor Juli Coffin, Aboriginal or Torres Strait Islander: to recognise and celebrate outstanding Aboriginal or Torres Strait Islander mental health leadership at a national or community level
+Professor Pat Dudgeon AM, Aboriginal or Torres Strait Islander: to recognise and celebrate outstanding Aboriginal or Torres Strait Islander mental health leadership at a national or community level

-Professor Michael Berk, Professional: to recognise and celebrate outstanding mental health leadership in the clinical, academic or professional sectors at a national level.
+Professor Brian Burdekin AO, Professional: to recognise and celebrate outstanding mental health leadership in the clinical, academic or professional sectors at a national level.

 Aboriginal or Torres Strait Islander